purestorage/pso-csi/README.md

   - Latest iSCSI initiator software for your operating system (Optional, required for iSCSI connectivity)
   - Latest NFS software package for your operating system (Optional, required for NFS connectivity)
   - Latest FC initiator software for your operating system (Optional, required for FC connectivity, *FC Supported on Bare-metal K8s installations only*)
+  - An NTP implementation (such as `ntpd` or `chronyd`) is installed and running on all Kubernetes cluster nodes.
 - #### FlashArray and FlashBlade:
   - The FlashArray and/or FlashBlade should be connected to the compute nodes using [Pure's best practices](https://support.purestorage.com/Solutions/Linux/Reference/Linux_Recommended_Settings)
 - #### FlashArray User Privilages